tea-mochi/cse15l-lab-reports/lab-report-4-week-8.md

 Snippet 2:

 I think handling nested links would require a large change, but there would be a relatively simple change to solve cases with nested parentheses, brackets, and escaped brackets.
 The change would be adding a method to find the close bracket/parenthesses, while counting for any open/close parentheses or open brackets, which is similar to what Joe had in his MarkdownParse.
-The escaped brackets can also be handled within this method, by checking the index(s) directly before backslashes.
+The escaped brackets can also be handled within this method, by checking the index(s) directly before for backslashes.

 For nested links I think it would be a more involved change because since the code assumes the first open bracket will be the start of a valid link, we would have to implement some sort of logic to ignore it only if another valid link occurs inside.
+This would mean that on finding a new open bracket anywhere, even if invalid according to our current code, we have to check if it is the start of a valid link, which seems to be annoying.

 Snippet 3: